 Sprucing up your backyard doesn’t have to involve costly furniture.
 An important factor in creating an eco-friendly outdoor space is incorporating the use of recycled or reusable materials.
 Before heading to the nearest home depot or ordering online, check if you have some old decorative home accessories that you can use to furnish your backyard.

 If you’re buying furniture, consider bamboo furniture which is not just stylish but more importantly durable and easy to maintain.
-Then you can choose decorative cushions and complete the whole decoration.
+Then you can choose decorative cushions and complete the whole decoration with carpets and rugs.
 When shopping for wood benches or tables, don’t forget to check if they are certified ‘sustainable’ products.

 Make your own compost